Quick Links

 Responsibility for teaching music through singing is taken by the class teacher, supported by the music subject leader and may take place at different times throughout the day, every day throughout the week.

 The class teacher writes a termly plan, from which he or she chooses specific learning objectives for lessons during the week.
-The music subject leader is responsible for keeping a copy of these plans and supporting staff where needed.
+The music subject leader is responsible for supporting staff where needed.

 Additional music teaching

-Countess Anne is a school which believes in allowing children to access instrumental tuition.
-In order to do this, children begin to learn steel pans in Year 4, which followed by a second intermediate year in Year 5.
-Children who show particular aptitude or enthusiasm for the instrument are encouraged to participate in a steel band.
+Countess Anne is school which believes in providing pupils equal access to instrumental tuition.
+In order to do this, pupils begin to learn steel pans in Year 4, which is followed by a second intermediate year in Year 5.
+Sometimes, pupils who show particular aptitude or enthusiasm for the instrument are encouraged to participate in a steel band.

-In addition, children are offered the opportunity to study musical instruments with peripatetic teachers.
-Group lessons are provided by the school from children in Y4, 5 and 6.
+In addition, pupils are offered the opportunity to study musical instruments with peripatetic teachers.
+Group lessons are provided by the school for pupils in Y4, 5 and 6.
 The school has a number of violins, cellos, clarinets and recorders which pupils can borrow while they are in the initial stages of learning an instrument.

 Pupils are expected to show commitment to learning by practising, in order to keep their place in a school funded group lesson.

-Some children go on to individual lessons.
-Parents who want their childen to participate in the scheme must pay the additional music lesson fees on a termly basis.
+Some pupils move on to individual lessons.
+Parents who want their children to participate in the scheme must pay the music lesson fees on a termly basis.

-These lessons are addition to the normal music teaching of the school and usually take place during normal lessons from which children are withdrawn for the duration of the instrumental lesson.
+These lessons are additional to the normal music teaching of the school and usually take place during normal lessons from which children are withdrawn for the duration of the instrumental lesson.

 Teachers’ assessment of children’s music work is ongoing, through observation or in discussion with the children, using this information to inform their future planning.

-Progress in music is reported to parents in the Summer annual report.
+Progress in music is reported to parents in the Summer annual report and through the Summer Singing Celebration.

 Resources.
-(These should be used by staff during music lessons.
+(To be used by staff during music lessons.

 Musical events.

-It is our policy to ensure children have as much opportunity to perform as possible.
-For example, at the Schools' Songs of Praise at St Etheldreda’s Church; three communion services a year; Easter service; Christmas service; daily assembly /worship features whole school singing;
+It is our policy to ensure pupils have as much opportunity to perform as possible.
+For example, at the Schools’ Schools’ Songs of Praise at St Etheldreda’s Church; three communion services a year; Easter service; Christmas service; daily assembly/worship features whole school singing;

-Singing is always a part of our Christmas performances presented by EYP (YR and Y1) and Phase 2 (Y4 an, 4 and 6).
-Plus the Easter play performed by Phase 1 (Year 2 and 3) During the Summer term, the whole school celebrates their achievement in music lessons with a Celebration Assembly, plus a Summer Music Concert for each Key Stage.
-Pupils who receive individual instrumental lessons are also invited to perform at a Summer Recital evening.
+Singing is always a part of our Christmas performances presented by EYP (YR and Y1) and Phase 2 (Y4, 5 and 6).
+Plus the Easter play performed by Phase 1 (Year 2 and 3).
+During the Summer term, the whole school celebrates their achievement in music lessons with a Celebration Assembly, plus a Summer Music Concert for each Key Stage.
+Pupils who receive individual instrumental lessons are also invited to perform at a summer recital evening.

 Extra-curricular music activities.

-• Pupils in Phase 2 participate in choir and Tribal Groove- drumming and dancing club on a Monday.
-Pupils experience a term in each then choose which clib to revisit for the Summer Term.
+- o Pupils in Phase 2 participate in choir and Tribal groove- drumming and dancing club- on a Monday.
+Pupils experience a term in each then choose which club to revisit for the summer term.

-• Violin and piano lessons- peripatetic teacher.
-Tuesday and Wednesday.
+- o Violin, drum and piano lessons- peripatetic teacher.
+Monday and Tuesday.

 Parental involvement.